citp/privacy-policy-historical/i/in/int/intelextrememasters.com.md

-> *The following text is extracted and transformed from the intelextrememasters.com privacy policy that was archived on 2019-05-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190530104352id_/https%3A//www.intelextrememasters.com/legal/%23privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the intelextrememasters.com privacy policy that was archived on 2019-10-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191013015044id_/http%3A//www.intelextrememasters.com/legal/%23privacy) for the most accurate reproduction.*

 # Legal - Intel Extreme Masters

 ## OPERATING COMPANY

-Turtle Entertainment GmbH
+ESL Gaming GmbH

 Managing Directors: Ralf Reichert, David Neichel